rari-build/benchmarks/README.md

 Both applications are configured to be as equivalent as possible:

 ### Rari App Features
-- File-based routing with dynamic routes
+- App Router with file-based routing and dynamic routes
-- Server components with data fetching
+- Server components by default with data fetching
-- Client components for interactivity
+- Client components for interactivity ('use client')
+- Server actions for mutations ('use server')
 - TypeScript throughout
 - Tailwind CSS for styling
 - Error boundaries and loading states